Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can my spouse and kids get citizenship too in Turkey in 2026?

-As of early 2026, spouses and dependent children under 18 can be included in the same Turkish citizenship application under the investment route, at no additional investment cost.
+As of early 2026, if you apply for Turkish citizenship through the investment route, your spouse and children under 18 can be included in the same application without any additional investment requirement.

 What are the most common reasons citizenship is denied in Turkey?

-The most common reason for Turkish citizenship denial is security or public order concerns, which is a broad discretionary category where authorities can reject applications without detailed explanation.
+The most common reason citizenship applications are denied in Turkey is security or public order concerns, which is a broad discretionary area where authorities can reject applicants without detailed explanation.